- 2 cups all-purpose flour

 - 1/4 cup chopped onion

-- 1/2 pound ground beef or diced beef top sirloin steak, browned
+- 1/2 pound ground turkey or beef or diced beef top sirloin steak, browned

 - Mix together first three ingredients; cut in shortening to form particles the size of large peas.
 Gradually add milk and mix just enough to make mixture stick together.
 Lightly shape dough into four balls; let stand for 5 minutes.